Rope Hadronization

 In collisions of protons, there are often tens of multiparton interactions, all producing Lund strings occupying the same area in transverse space of ~1 fm^2.
 The Rope Hadronization framework describes the interactions between such overlapping strings, by (a) allowing nearby strings to shove each other with an interaction potential derived from the colour superconductor analogy [Bie16b], [Bie17] and (b) at hadronization time, colour charges at string endpoints and in gluon "kinks" can act together coherently to form a "rope", which is hadronized with a larger, effective string tension [Bie14].
 The latter has noticeable effects on the flavour composition of the hadronic final state [Bie15], and this effect is denoted "flavour ropes" below.

 Since both models deal with string overlaps in transverse space, it is necessary to provide such information, as it is not present in the Pythia MPI model.
 The information is provided through the Parton Vertex methods.
-The string shoving mechanism is exemplified in the main101 example, and the flavour ropes in main102.
+The string shoving mechanism is exemplified in the main441.cc example, and the flavour ropes in main442.cc.
 A simpler version of flavour composition ropes exist [Bie16c], which do not require vertex information.
 This can be enabled by a switch.

 Main settings